 Assist individuals 16 years old and older and their families identify and locate services that are available to them.
-Contact Brenda Watkins if you are interested in our transition services.
+Contact our office if you are interested or need more information about our transition services.

 Point of Information and Referral

-Once a family is referred to Office for Citizens with Developmental Disabilities to be determined eligible for services they are referred to Families Helping Families.
+Once a family is referred to Northwest Louisiana Human Services District to be determined eligible for services they are referred to Families Helping Families.
 Our office contacts the family and places them on our mailing lists.
 We then address the support issues that need to be dealt with.
 We pursue community resources and refer to other local agencies and collaborative work to resolve crisis.
 Contact Mary Russell if you are interested in OCDD services.